-Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives in the Oviatt Library.
+Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives.
 This week's post was written by Brenton Contreras, a student assistant in the International Guitar Research Archives (IGRA).
 Brenton is an undergraduate majoring in Guitar Performance.

 Psychological Warfare is the military application of the science that analyzes, influences, and predicts the behavior of people.
 It is primarily a technique used to destabilize or demoralize enemy combatants, and has become an incredibly useful tactic within the military’s arsenal.
 When used successfully, the target is overwhelmed with information that triggers emotions such as hate, pain, loneliness, fear and humiliation, so that the target’s desire to continue or resist is crushed.

 Special Collections and Archives holds a fascinating example of this tool that documents the psychological technique.
 The Psychological Branch Warfare Scrapbook was created to demonstrate the United States’ use of psychological warfare during World War II.
 A commonly-used tool during this conflict, it was used by countries on both sides in different ways to push their agendas forward.
 Psychological Warfare or PSYWAR is meant to be very deceptive and manipulative by nature.
 During WWII, most of the information presented through PSYWAR was very heavily biased.
 It was used to change the minds of combatants and civilian populations alike in both European and Pacific theaters.
 During events of severe unrest, even neutral populations could fall victim to psychological warfare.